sagoez/.dotfiles/README.md

 # Dotfiles

-To make sure that the configuration works, you need to install GNU Stow.
+To make sure that the configuration works, you need to install `GNU Stow` and `homebrew`.
 Once downloaded, you need to install the plugins.
 To do so, run the following command:

 ```bash
 cd dots/brew && brew bundle